People of iron?

 "this stuff (1 and 2) was alive, hence divine, immortal and indestructible."

-From all of these meanings we can take away the understanding that enduring qualities of the material world are embodied in the meaning of the word physis; the basis, foundation or basis of our beings and our shared being is physis.
+From the greek work physis or (epistemolgy) knowledge of nature; physical with all of these meanings we can take away the understanding that enduring qualities of the material world are embodied in the meaning of this word phusis.
+The original meaning was nature in the sense of being or the basis, the foundation, or ground of our beings.
+It referred to our shared existence with the umwelt.
+All of these meanings are implied in the word physis.

 versus